The Wildlife Travel Team

-Christine Donnelly is a Director of Wildlife Travel and one of our regular leaders, with a particular fondness for Latin America.
+Chris Donnelly is a Director of Wildlife Travel and one of our regular leaders, with a particular fondness for Latin America.
 With a wide-ranging expertise, from evolution and geology to botany and birds, Chris will ensure all our travellers enjoy their Wildlife Travel holiday.
-Chris has led holidays in many of our destinations including Galapagos, Chile, Argentina, South Africa, Romania, Sardinia, Greece, Spain and Cyprus.
+Chris has led holidays in many of our destinations including Galapagos, Chile, Argentina, South Africa, Romania, Sardinia, Greece, Spain, Lesvos, the Burren and Cyprus.

-Brian Eversham is Chief Exectuive of the Wildlife Trust for Beds, Cambs, Northants & Peterborough and a Director of Wildlife Travel.
+Brian Eversham is Chief Exectuive of the Wildlife Trust for Beds, Cambs & Northants and a Director of Wildlife Travel.
 His extensive natural history expertise covers invertebrates as well as plants and birds and his knowledge of ecology and conservation issues will add great interest to the trips he leads.
 Brian has led several trips for us including Romania, the Burren, Cyprus, the Dolomites and the Vercors, France.

 Charlie Moores is an excellent bird watcher and general naturalist.
 Charlie lives in Wiltshire, where he led our 2011 holiday.
 He has also led trips to Germany, the Burren, Isle of Mull, Isles of Scilly, Cyprus, and Chile.

-Rosemary Parslow, an experienced botanist and ornithologist, has known the Isles of Scilly for over 20 years, has led Wildlife Travel holidays to the islands (and other destinations) and has recently written a book on their flora and natural history.
-In 2013 Rosemary will again be leading our visit to the islands.
+Rosemary Parslow, an experienced botanist and ornithologist, has known the Isles of Scilly for over 30 years, has led Wildlife Travel holidays to the islands (and other destinations) and is the author of the New Naturalist book on the islands.
+Rosemary will, once again, be leading our trip to the islands this year.

-Charlie Rugeroni is a landscape and garden designer, currently working on a Heritage Lottery funded project which aims to refurbish and maintain a late Victorian historic garden.
+Charlie Rugeroni is a landscape and garden designer, having worked on projects such as refurbishing a late Victorian historic garden in Dorset.
 His knowledge and interest in plants, and wildlife generally, stem from his previous work with English Nature, Butterfly Conservation and Marinelife.
 As a designer, Charlie takes inspiration for his work from observing and studying natural landscapes and plant communities in the wild.
-Charlie has led Wildlife Travel holidays to Morocco, the Vercors, the Burren, the Pyrenees and Wiltshire.
-In 2013 Charlie will be leading a new itinerary to Gibraltar.
+Charlie has led Wildlife Travel holidays to Wiltshire, Morocco, the Vercors, the Burren, the Pyrenees, Romania, Costa Rica, Mallorca, and to his native Gibraltar.

-Henry Stanier is Ecology Groups Officer for the Wildlife Trust for Beds, Cambs, Northants & Peterborough, with responsibility for managing the monitoring of the Great Fen, including training of volunteers in ecological monitoring.
+Henry Stanier is Great Fen Ecology and Recording Officer for the Wildlife Trust for Beds, Cambs and Northants, with responsibility for managing the monitoring of the Great Fen, including training of volunteers in ecological monitoring.
 He has a wide general knowledge of natural history with particular expertise in birds, dragonflies, reptiles, amphibians and mammals (particularly bats, dormice and other small mammals, and as a bird ringer), as well as botany.
 He also has an extensive knowledge of ecology and conservation.
-Henry has led holidays to places as diverse as Costa Rica, Galapagos, Romania and Rutland in previous years.
+Henry has led holidays to places as diverse as Costa Rica, Galapagos, Romania, Lesvos, the Burren and his home area of Rutland.

-When contacting the office you are most likely to speak to either Philip Precey, Christine Donnelly (see leader details) or Lois Kershaw.
+When contacting the office you are most likely to speak to either Philip Precey, Chris Donnelly (see leader details) or Lois Kershaw.

 The Directors of Wildlife Travel are Christine Donnelly, Brian Eversham, Philip Precey, Mike Russell and Dr Tim Upson.